-What BETA projects (at concept stage) are always removed at the end of the trial, and people very often ask why.
+BETA projects which are at concept stage are always removed at the end of the trial.
+Here's why!

 1. Reducing Risk